-Headquartered in the Montreal area, Sphere Media Plus has established itself as a major player in television production.
+Headquartered in the Montreal area, Sphère Média Plus has established itself as a major player in television production.
 Founded by Jocelyn Deschênes in 1997, the company has earned universal acclaim for the boldness, originality and quality of its productions.
-With nearly 975 hours of series television to its credit - including successful high-end series like MIRADOR, VICE CACHÉ and RUMEURS - the company offers primetime programming that is attractive to viewers and contemporary in outlook.
+With nearly 975 hours of series television to its credit - including successful high-end series like LES HAUTS ET LES BAS DE SOPHIE PAQUIN and its English adaptation SOPHIE, BAD KARMA and TOUTE LA VÉRITÉ - the company offers primetime programming that is attractive to viewers and contemporary in outlook.

-Sphere Media Plus productions have been sold or adapted in a variety of international markets.
+Sphère Média Plus productions have been sold or adapted in a variety of international markets.
 In Canada, the company\'s programs have been seen on the Radio-Canada, TVA, CBC and Séries+ networks, and the company has worked on the pilot of Isabel (adapted from the series LE MONDE DE CHARLOTTE) for NBC in the United States.
-Over the years the company has won numerous industry and people’s choice prizes, including more than 95 Prix Gémeaux (TV industry awards).
-Sphere Media Plus continues to develop new projects for both the French-and English-speaking markets.
+Over the years the company has won numerous industry and people’s choice prizes, including more than 120 Prix Gémeaux (TV industry awards).
+Sphère Média Plus continues to develop new projects for both the French-and English-speaking markets.
 Since 2011, the company has had an office in Toronto, confirming its desire to extend its activities across the whole of the North American market.

 About Echo Media

 Echo Media is a film and television production company headed by President and Founder Luc Châtelain.
-Over the last 30 years Echo Media has produced a rich portfolio of hundreds of hours of programming that have won the hearts of audiences, critics and industry members alike.
-The company offers a rich catalogue of award-winning drama series (19-2, FURTHER TALES OF THE CITY); animation series (LIFE ON THE BLOCK, FRED’S HEAD); documentaries (Inside The Cirque du Soleil, 10 x DIX, A Museum in the City, A Cardboard Youth, Building the Future in Haïti, Life is a Highway, Amelia, Les Petits Géants); feature films (Memories Corner; Metallic Blues) youth programming (MIAM!, TOOPY AND BINOO, KID); as well as comedy and HD music and variety events coverage (Cirque Éloize’s Rain, Nomade, and Nebbia; Jean Pierre Ferland, Brian Setzer Orchestra).
+Over the last 30 years Echo Media (formerly Spectra Television) has produced a rich portfolio of hundreds of hours of programming in all genres that have won the hearts of audiences, critics and industry members alike.
+The company offers a rich catalogue of award-winning drama series (19-2, ARMISTED MAUPIN’S FURTHER TALES OF THE CITY); animation series (LIFE ON THE BLOCK, FRED’S HEAD); documentaries (Inside The Cirque du Soleil, 10 x OTTO DIX, Building the Future in Haïti, Life is a Highway, ); feature films (Memories Corner; Metallic Blues) youth programming (MIAM!, TOOPY AND BINOO, KID PADDLE); as well as comedy and HD music and variety events coverage (Cirque Éloize’s Rain, Nomade, and Nebbia; Amelia by Edouard Lock, Brian Setzer Orchestra).

 About Bell Media Independent Production

-Bell Media has commissioned and co-produced some of Canada’s most-watched and most-acclaimed original programming, while working with the best Canadian independent producers in the country.
-Hit CTV series include ratings success stories SAVING HOPE, THE LISTENER, and MOTIVE, the #1 new Canadian series of the 2012/13 season.
-Premiering this summer are relationship comedy SATISFACTION and THE AMAZING RACE CANADA, a Canadian-produced, complementary version of the hit international series.
-To premiere later in the 2013/14 season are the drama series PLAYED, multi-cam office comedy SPUN OUT, and hit international format MASTERCHEF CANADA.
-Among the scripted series on Bell Media specialty channels are the two-time Emmy®-nominated hit DEGRASSI, the recently renewed ORPHAN BLACK, and upcoming drama BITTEN.
-Bell Media specialty channels are also home to reality series PANIC BUTTON and BRAVE NEW GIRL, game shows MATCH GAME and POP QUIZ, and factual series HIGHWAY THRU HELL, and LAST CAR STANDING.
-In total, Bell Media ordered 27 new original Canadian series in 2012, and put 35 scripted projects into development.
+Bell Media has commissioned some of Canada’s most-watched and most-acclaimed original programming, working with the best Canadian independent producers in the country.
+Hit CTV series include ratings success stories SAVING HOPE, THE LISTENER, MOTIVE, and THE AMAZING RACE CANADA, the record-breaking, Canadian-produced complementary version of the hit international series.
+New to CTV in 2014 are hit international format MASTERCHEF CANADA and multi-cam office comedy SPUN OUT, one of the most-watched new comedies of the season.
+Among the scripted series on Bell Media pay and specialty channels are the two-time Emmy®-nominated hit DEGRASSI, the internationally acclaimed ORPHAN BLACK, the most-watched original series in Space history BITTEN, Bravo’s most-watched new drama 19-2, TRANSPORTER: THE SERIES, and upcoming dramas SENSITIVE SKIN, and KILLJOYS.
+Bell Media specialty channels are also home to hit factual series HIGHWAY THRU HELL and CANADA’S WORST DRIVER, among others.
+In 2013, Bell Media ordered 27 original Canadian series and currently has 84 projects in various stages of development.

 Bravo delivers compelling stories through clever and immersive programming to viewers across Canada.
 From high-profile dramas to blockbuster feature films, Bravo is home to award-winning entertainment.
 Bravo is a division of Bell Media, which is owned by BCE Inc. (TSX, NYSE: BCE), Canada’s largest communications company.
 More information about Bravo is available at www.bravo.ca.